HELLSNAKES/the-beautiful-bot/README.md

  - [ ] incorrect language translation
  - [ ] background--1.png doesn't exist error
  - Note: Testing hasn't started yet.
+ - [ ] The number of pp in the b!rs is inaccurate.
+ - [ ] user with no profile image error in the b!rs command
+ - [ ] general improvement to the fromatting of the "Achieved" section in the b!rs
+ - [ ] changing the colour of the embed of the b!rs command
   So if you find any bugs please contact me (or open an issue on github)

  Here is how the osu beatmap/user stats image should look like when its finished.